 On August 3, 2021, we completed our IPO, pursuant to which we issued and sold 7,400,000 shares of our common stock at a public offering price of \$17.00 per share for aggregate gross proceeds of approximately \$125.8 million.
 The offer and sale of the shares in the IPO were registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-257794), which was declared effective on July 29, 2021 (the "Registration Statement").
-Goldman Sachs & Co.
-LLC, Jefferies LLC and Piper Sandler acted as joint bookrunning managers of the IPO.
-Wedbush PacGrow acted as lead manager of the IPO.
-We received aggregate net proceeds from the IPO of approximately \$113.4 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
-On August 17, 2021, the Company issued and sold 900,976 shares of its common stock pursuant to the partial exercise of the underwriters' option to purchase additional shares, at a public offering price of \$17.00 per share, for aggregate gross proceeds of \$15.3 million.
-The Company received appropriately \$14.2 million in net proceeds after deducting underwriting discounts and commissions.
-None of the underwriting discounts and commissions or offering expenses were paid directly or indirectly to any of our directors or officers or their associates or to persons owning ten percent or more of any class of our equity securities or to any of our affiliates.
+On August 17, 2021, we issued and sold 900,976 shares of our common stock pursuant to the partial exercise of the underwriters' option to purchase additional shares, at a public offering price of \$17.00 per share, for aggregate gross proceeds of \$15.3 million.

-The offering terminated after the sale of all securities registered pursuant to the Registration Statement.
-The net proceeds of approximately \$127.6 million from our initial public offering, including \$14.2 million received upon exercise of the underwriters' option to purchase additional shares, have been invested in interest-bearing savings account.
+The net proceeds of approximately \$128.1 million from our IPO have been invested in interest-bearing savings account.
 Information related to our intended use of the proceeds from our IPO is included in the "Use of Proceeds" section of the Prospectus.
 There has been no material change in the planned use of proceeds from our IPO as described in the Prospectus.